-Completed SSM forms must be kept in the site files for use in the semi-annual SSM Plan Report.
-Semi-annual SSM Plan reports will be submitted in accordance with the Title V Permit.
+The completed forms must be kept in the site files, for use in the semi-annual SSM Plan Report.

-This Startup, Shutdown and Malfunction Plan must be revised if the procedures described herein do not address or adequately address any startup or shutdown procedure or malfunction that occurs.
+This Startup, Shutdown and Malfunction Plan must be revised if the procedures described herein do not address or adequately address any startup, or shutdown procedure or malfunction that occurs.
 Revisions to the plan must be discussed in the semi-annual SSM Plan Report.